SeanTAllen/dev-environments/README.md

 ### GNU Privacy Guard

 I use GnuPG to sign my git commits.
 This means that I need to have my GPG key available in the container.
 I've done this by mounting my `.gnupg` directory into the container.
 However, I discovered that it wouldn't work as it needed a tty to prompt me for my passphrase.
-If you decide to learn from what I've done here, note that your `gpg.conf` file has to include `pinentry-mode loopback`.
+If you decide to learn from what I've done here, note that your `/gpg-agent.conf` file has to include `pinentry-program /usr/bin/pinentry-tty`.
+This means that you have to install `pinentry-tty` in your container.